glimeuxe/quake/readme.md

 ## Notes

 `main.ipynb` contains the main code.
 In this file, each function has a simple docstring describing what it does. `architectures.py` contains class definitions for architectures. `utils.py` contains utility functions.
-To train and evaluate a model defined by class `M`, do the following.
+To sequentially train and evaluate a model defined by class `M`, do the following.

 1. Select a dataset processing method by setting `PROCESSING_METHOD` to either `1` or `2`.
 Run the first cell.

 2. Optionally, run the second cell to visualise annotated waveform and spectrogram images and/or a raw spectrogram image.

 3. Replace `model` with an instance of `M` appropriately.
-Run the fourth, fifth, and sixth cells, in order.
+Run the third, fourth, fifth, and sixth cells, in order.

 4. Optionally, run the seventh cell to generate gradient-weighted class activation mapping (Grad-CAM) overlays for SCNNQ730.